Pavi-245/spark-delarative-pipelines/docs/sdp.md

 	•	Only new data is processed
 Materialized Views
 	•	Batch‑computed
-	•	Exactly one writing flow
+	•	Exactly one flow
-	•	Persisted as tables
+	•	Stored as a table
 Temporary Views
 	•	Execution‑scoped
 	•	Used for intermediate transformations